 About the Training of Trainers

-In continuation of this effort to empower journalists by equipping them with best practices and expertise on road safety reporting, ICFJ is excited to launch three Training of Trainers (ToTs) series that will create a core group of 30-45 journalism trainers who will scale the program’s impact across 15 target countries from the Americas, Western Pacific and South-East Asia and Africa.
+In continuation of this effort to empower journalists by equipping them with best practices and expertise on road safety reporting, ICFJ conducted three Training of Trainers (ToTs) series that created a core group of 30-45 journalism trainers who are currently scaling the program’s impact across 15 target countries from the Americas, Western Pacific and South-East Asia, and Africa.

 For further questions about the program, please email email@example.com.